-Greg is an active advisor for the schools of engineering at UCSD, UC Berkeley, and MIT He also serves on the UC Presidents Board for Science and Innovation, and is a trustee for the Computer History Museum.
+Greg is an active advisor for the schools of engineering at UCSD, UC Berkeley and SJSU, and is a trustee for the UCSD Foundation and the Computer History Museum.
 Passionate about technology and its possibilities, Greg is a relentless advocate for diversity in engineering and a supporter of open development models that stimulate communication, inclusiveness and innovation.
 Greg holds an undergraduate degree from UCSD and an S.M. and Ph.D. from MIT.
 He also a Senior Fellow of the American Leadership Forum.

 - Antimatter: Pioneering Data Control as an Infrastructure Service NEA Blog

 - Wispr AI: NEA’s Investment in the Next Generation of Human Computer Interface NEA Blog